LeBraveLittleToaster/ExamplerinoUnitino/README.md

 # App

-    --> WARNING <--

-    The three asset packs in this project ("PolygonXY" folders) are only licensed to me and so should never be used in any non-commercial nor commercial use, replace these if you want to publish this in any way.
+__WARNING: The three asset packs in this project ("PolygonXY" folders) are only licensed to me and so should never be used in any non-commercial nor commercial use, replace these if you want to publish this in any way.__

-Unity Version: 2020.3.25f , URP Workflow
+__Unity Version:__ 2020.3.25f , URP Workflow

 The Unity app contains out of a simple SampleScene that connects via WebSocket to the cli tool and receives an InitMessage.
 Based on this InitMessage, the gameboard will be populated based on the send, randomly generated, data.
 Please look up the "Prefab" system and what it does.
 The scripts are documented and explain what each class does, you can find all scripts in the "app/Assets/Scripts" directory.

 For more questions, create an issue.

-Functionality of the client are the following:
+*Functionality of the client are the following:*
 1. Event based Gameboard creation
 2. Randomized asset placement on fixed positions in the tile prefab
 3. Tile highlighting on mouse over